partykit/partykit/.changeset/wet-worms-rhyme.md

 })
 ```

-For long-lived documents, the edit history would grow indefinitely, eventually reaching the practical limits of a single PartyKit server instance.
+For long-lived documents, the edit history could grow indefinitely, eventually reaching the practical limits of a single PartyKit server instance.
 To prevent unbounded growth, PartyKit applies a 10MB maximum limit to the edit history.

 You can customise these limits as follows: